Why do we spend more time researching Amazon Reviews for toasters then we do for a Realtor that is

 How do you benefit from a Realtor that is involved from the very first meeting right on up to closing?
 We just don’t call up the site agent and register you and us together; or meet you at their office then leave for “another meeting” leaving you to fend for yourself.
 From the very first phone call we have with you to learn about your goals, through to all of the meetings required to build a home and onto the building process…We are along side you as a Team.

 There are many unknowns for most Clients during this process and it can be scary.
 Many Realtors are not be comfortable with the building process and they may shy away on construction techniques, process and working directly with the site superintendent.
 Dwight stays up to date with all of the local builder site superintendents and site agents; and has many of them on speed dial in his phone and they have him as well.
 He is always fostering a positive relationship with them because at the end it will benefit our Clients.

-Dwight visits each site once or twice a week to check on the progress and to chat with the builder about the home.
+Dwight visits each site as needed to check on the progress and to chat with the builder about the home.
 During the visit he shoots a video to be uploaded so you can see the actual progress.
 Many of our Clients are building long distance and this gives them an opportunity to be involved in the process and have a higher comfort level while their new home is being built.
 We follow that up with phone and email conversations as well.